allyfreemans/PL-0-PM-0-Compiler/README.txt

 "./compile -l -a -v" prints all output types to console "./compile -v" prints only the virtual machine trace to console "./compile" prints nothing except prompts for read and write

-Note: the input file MUST be named "input.pl0" or the program won't use it.